leanix-public/scripts/replaceUserSubscription/README.md

 ## Overview

-The replaceUserSubscriptions allows the user to replace the ownership of subscription.
-The subscriptions are identified with the users E-Mail address.
+The replaceUserSubscriptions allows the user to replace the ownership of subscriptions.
+The subscriptions are identified with the user's E-Mail address.

 You have to provide the E-Mail address of the old user and the one of the new user.